marvinneugebauer/Machine-Learning-Projects/README.md

 - **Project 3: Weather Conditions in World War Two**
     +  In this project we are investigating the relationship between the minimum and maximum temperatures and utilizing a linear regression model for temperature prediction.
 Therefore, we use data from the "Weather Conditions in World War Two" dataset.
+    +
+- **Project 4: A/B-Testing**
+    +  Given data that contains the advertisement click rate for two products, in this project we want to determine which product performs better.
+In order to achieve this goal, we use an A/B-Test.